elegant784seat/nrl-ntwrks-frm-scrtch/README.md

 Type erasure is used to provide value-like polymorphic interfaces without exposing inheritance-heavy APIs to the user.

-This makes it possible to store different implementations behind one uniform interface while preserving copy and move semantics.

 ---

-## Design Principles

-The library follows several core design principles:

-- neural network components should be reusable;
-- training state should be separated from layer parameters;
-- forward propagation should explicitly return state required for backward propagation;
-- gradients should be represented separately from trainable parameters;
-- optimizers should be independent from layers;
-- interfaces should remain explicit and predictable;
-- implementation details should remain hidden behind abstractions.

----

 ## Training Data Flow

-Typical training pipeline:

 ```text
 input batch